|

 SWCPC 778

-ranch life and activities, cattle, sheep, and horses, rabbit drive, Confederate Veterans
+activities, cattle, sheep, and horses, rabbit drive, Confederate veterans

-Reunions, scenery, homes, agriculture, livestock eradication program of the 1930s and
+reunions, scenery, homes, agriculture, livestock eradication program of the

-water concerning the McEntire Family and the U Ranch in Sterling County, Texas.
-For
+1930s and water concerning the McEntire Family and the U Ranch in Sterling

-The U Ranch comprised of 18 sections is located 10 miles northwest
+The U Ranch, comprised of 18 sections, is located 10 miles northwest of Sterling

-of Sterling City in Sterling County, Texas.
-The ranch was founded by Col. W. R. McEntire,
+City in Sterling County, Texas.
+The ranch was founded by Col. W. R. McEntire, a

-a Civil War Confederate Veteran, when he acquired the land from M. B. Stephenson in 1880.
+Civil War Confederate veteran, when he acquired the land from M. B. Stephenson

+in 1880.
 Over the years the ranch grew from 15 sections to 150 sections.
-Some of the land was
+Some of

 Underwood, Arch